Welcome to The Law Offices of Norman P. Goldmeier

-Norman Goldmeier has been practicing law for 42 years, since 1977.
+Norman Goldmeier has been practicing law for 43 years, since 1977.
 His practice is concentrated in real estate, estate planning (wills, trusts and powers of attorney), and corporations.
 He represents buyers and sellers of real estate, businesses, and condominium developers.
-Over the past four decades, he has handled thousands of real estate and business closings, and he has prepared thousands of wills.
+Over the past four decades, he has handled thousands of real estate and business closings, and he has prepared thousands of wills and trusts.

 Get to Know Us